 Create a grocery shopping list of ingredients that your loved ones can eat.
 Buy fresh organic fruits and vegetables if possible.
 Listen to your loved ones’ concerns and, if possible, go to the store with them.
 Shopping together can be a fun, shared experience, and you will learn what they enjoy most.

-- When your loved one enjoys a new recipe, save it and in the future, make enough for more than one meal so additional servings can be frozen for easy future access.
+One of the common meal preparation challenges people have is finding new healthy recipes for their loved ones.
+Browse through online recipes until you know you can make something delicious and safe for your loved one.
+When your loved one enjoys a new recipe, save it, and in the future, make enough for more than one meal so you or a caregiver can freeze additional servings for easy future access.

-- Use herbs, spices and healthy oils to season food when possible.
-The senses of smell and taste diminish with age and elderly people may tend to use more salt even though they need less salt than younger people.
+If your loved one is able, try preparing the meal together.
+The prep and cooking time will be more pleasant and create special memories, as well as keep your loved one active and engaged.
+Steam or sauté vegetables over low heat to maintain their flavor and minimize the loss of nutrients.
+Use herbs, spices, and healthy oils to season food when possible.
+The senses of smell and taste diminish with age, and elderly people may tend to use more salt even though they need even less salt than younger people.

-All caregivers from Neighborly Home Care wants to make sure that seniors get the best and most affordable in-home care.
-Neighborly Home Care is a leading home care provider in Philadelphia, Montgomery, Bucks, Chester and/or Delaware County.
-To learn more about our elderly care services, caregivers, and other initiatives, contact Neighborly Home Care today.
+Neighborly Home Care wants to make sure that seniors get the best and most affordable in-home care.
+Neighborly Home Care is a leading home care provider in Philadelphia, Montgomery, Bucks, Chester and Delaware County.
+To learn more about our elder care services, caregivers, and other initiatives, contact Neighborly Home Care today.

 The associated presentation contains images that were used under a Creative Commons License.
 Click here to see the full list of images and attributions: